Ann C. Crouter

 Crouter's research focuses on the interface of work and family life in different populations and points of the life span.
 This research has been highly collaborative and interdisciplinary, and, as a result, she has worked hard to make the college a place where researchers can easily cross disciplinary and departmental lines to work together.
 Crouter is interested in how people's experiences at work shape not only their own health, development, and relationships, but those of other family members, including their children.
 She has also paid attention to how family experiences spill over and affect employees’ well-being and productivity on the job.
 In her conversations with faculty and staff members, students, and alumni, work-family issues are a frequent theme, making her substantive background in this area helpful in her role as dean.

 Crouter earned a bachelor's degree in psychology and English at Stanford University in 1976 and a Ph.D. degree in human development and family studies at Cornell University in 1982.
-She has won numerous fellowships and awards, including Penn State's Faculty Scholar Medal for Excellence in the Social and Behavioral Sciences in 2006; the Evan G. and Helen G. Pattishall Outstanding Research Achievement Award from the College of Health and Human Development in 2004; and the President's Award for Excellence in Academic Integration of Research, Teaching, and Service in 1999.
+She has won numerous fellowships and awards, including Penn State's Faculty Scholar Medal for Excellence in the Social and Behavioral Sciences in 2006; the Evan G. and Helen G. Pattishall Outstanding Research Achievement Award from the College of Health and Human Development in 2004; and the President's Award for Excellence in Academic Integration in 1999.